 Ranveer Singh Is Deepika Padukone's 'Super Drug'; Actress Drops A New Photo Of Hubby

 Ranveer Singh and Deepika Padukone always manage to win us over with their stunning clicks and lovey-dovey comments on each other's social media posts.
-While Ranveer has never shied away from displaying his love and affection for his wife in public, lately Deepika too, has been wearing her heart on the sleeve.
+While Ranveer has never shied away from displaying his love and affection for his wife in public, lately Deepika too has been wearing her heart on the sleeve.

-Recently, the 'Padmavat' actress shared a new picture of Ranveer on her Instagram.
+Recently, the 'Padmaavat' actress shared a new picture of Ranveer on her Instagram.
 But it's her caption for the click that made us go 'awww' all the way.
 Deepika shared a picture where Ranveer is seen sitting with his back to the camera.
 His tee reads a caption, "love is a super power."

-Deepika posted this stunning click of her hubby dearest and captioned it as, "love is a super power."
+Deepika posted this stunning click of her hubby dearest and captioned it, "love is a super power."
 Now, these two exactly know how to drop some major relationship goals!

 Check out Deepika's post here.